BlockBuilderJoe/BlockBuilder-API/commands/Command API.md

   - [ ] An OpenAI API key
   - [ ] Python or Node.js installed on your computer

+## ⚠️ Important Security Warning
+**Please use a burner API key for this demo.** Do not use your primary API key.
+A burner API key is a temporary key that you can easily revoke or discard after playing with the demo.

 ## Base URL
 https://commands.blockbuilders.host